arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

 **Ekko**

-Why returning back from the world where everything is ok?
+Why returning from the world where everything is ok?
-If returning, why not taking several well-raised folks with you? (specially those who died in your reality?)
-Knowing how things could be, they would be in best position to fix undercity?
+If returning, why not taking several well-raised folks with you? (especially those who died in your reality?)
+Knowing how things could be, they would be in the best position to fix undercity?

-Time machine (even for 4 seconds) is a powerful tool in discussions, why not using it even more?
+Time machine (even for 4 seconds) is a powerful tool in discussions, why not use it even more?

 ---